timothymahoney/aws-vpc-cloudformation/README.md

 At the very least, set the `VPNSGALLOWIP` parameter to the IP you desire to be able to access it from.

 * NAME corresponds to the name of the Cloudformation Stack.
+* ENVIRONMENT can be whatever you desire, and will be used by other "child stacks" to connect resources together.
+For example, the subnets created by this stack are added to the AWS System Manager Parameter Store, and ENVIRONMENT is the identifier that allows the "child stacks" to look up the values of subnets when needed for creating resources like Auto Scaling Groups.
-* ENVIRONMENT can be whatever you desire, but generally is one of:
+  It can be whatever you like, but generally is one of:
   * management
   * shared-services
   * development